Treats infertility. This is a hormone.

 Call your doctor right away if you notice any of these side effects:

-- Severe pelvic pain with nausea, vomiting, and weight gain
+- Severe menstrual-like cramps, stomach pain, bloating, nausea, vomiting, and weight gain

 If you notice these less serious side effects, talk with your doctor:

-- Pain, itching, or swelling where the shot is given
+- Pain, swelling, itching, burning, or a lump under your skin where the shot is given

 If you notice other side effects that you think are caused by this medicine, tell your doctor